rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 ## Prototype-based Data Generation

-The examples above are satisfactory for almost all cases, but if you need to satisfy very difficult validity conditions you need ultimate control over generation.
+The examples above are satisfactory for almost all cases, but if you need to satisfy very difficult validity conditions you need ultimate control over a generation.
 For our credit card example, you might have a validator module that connects to the credit card company and validates if the account really exists

 ![](assets/grafik12.png)